-All applicants will be required to complete an audition.
-The audition requires potential students to perform two standard pieces (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
+The audition will consist of the performance of two standard pieces selected by the applicant (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
 Both pieces must be performed on the same instrument, and both should be in the same genre (classical or jazz).
-Original works will not be considered for acceptance into the program.
-Selections to be performed must be in contrasting styles (i.e. a fast and slow piece, two contrasting movements from each piece, etc.) by different composers to demonstrate the highest level of technical and music skill.
-A placement test will also be given during your audition in sight singing to determine entrance level into this required sequence.
+The performance of original (personally composed) works during the audition is not permitted.
+Selections to be performed must be in contrasting styles (i.e., a fast and a slow piece, two contrasting movements from each piece, etc.) to demonstrate the highest level of technical and music skill.
+A placement test in sight singing will also be given during your audition to determine the level of entrance into this required sequence.

 Classical singers must perform from memory with live accompaniment.

 Classical instrumentalists may audition unaccompanied or bring recorded accompaniment.